Bach to Rock: A Top-Rated Music Franchise

 Bach to Rock is the music school kids would have designed for themselves

 Unlike traditional music instruction, we also turn music into a team sport.
 Bach to Rock employs a unique approach to music education that allows children to explore the kinds of music they love and then play that music with other students in bands that perform in public spaces.
 Students are much more motivated to learn when they’re playing the music they want to play and surrounded by bandmates.
 Picture being a seventh-grader who wants to learn guitar.
-You go to Bach to Rock and you immediately start learning to play the songs on your iPod.
+You go to Bach to Rock and you immediately start learning to play the songs on your phone.
 Then you are introduced to your bandmates: Joshua is on the drums, Isabella is lead singer, Daniel is on the bass, and Hanna is on the keyboards and sings backup.
 You play together as a group, music blaring, amps turned up high.
 At home your parents scream: “Keep the racket down!
 We can’t hear ourselves think!”
 But your Bach to Rock teacher encourages you turn it up and let it rip.
 Then the lesson is over.
 Would you want to come back the next week?
 Can you see why we are successful?

 Bach to Rock Director of Curriculum Aaron Schmidt says he always turns to the sports team analogy when describing the advantages of the Bach to Rock approach.